Octanol-water partition coefficient: Applications

 Kow values are used, among others, to assess the environmental fate of persistent organic pollutants.
 Chemicals with high partition coefficients, for example, tend to accumulate in the fatty tissue of organisms (bioaccumulation).
 Under the Stockholm Convention, chemicals with a log Kow greater than 5 are considered to bioaccumulate.

 Furthermore, the parameter plays an important role in drug research (Rule of Five) and toxicology.
 Ernst Overton and Hans Meyer discovered as early as 1900 that the efficacy of an anaesthetic increased with increasing Kow value (the so-called Meyer-Overton rule).

 Kow values also provide a good estimate of how a substance is distributed within a cell between the lipophilic biomembranes and the aqueous cytosol.

 Estimation

 Since it is not possible to measure Kow for all substances, various models have been developed to allow for their prediction, e.g. Quantitative structure–activity relationships (QSAR) or linear free energy relationships (LFER) such as the Hammett equation.

 A variant of the UNIFAC system can also be used to estimate octanol-water partition coefficients.
+Under REACH, estimates are often derived by EPI Suite or COSMOtherm.